nataliiasolomchak21/zodiac-sign-app/README.md

 * __Menu__

   * The menu has 5 different options, each giving the user a feedback.
-  * This feauture will allow the user to choose any of the given options in any order.
+  * This feature will allow the user to choose any of the given options in any order.

    ![Menu](README-images/menu-colorama.png)

 * __1. Choose your zodiac sign__

   * The feature has two input fields, one for birth day and one for birth month.
-  * This feauture will allow the user to find out their zodiac sign and gives them a little description about it.
+  * This feature will allow the user to find out their zodiac sign and gives them a little description about it.

    ![Choose your zodiac sign](README-images/choose-your-zodiac-sign-feature.png)